morze00/QFS_kinematics/README.md

 # QFS kinematics generator
-Event generator for (p,2p) and (p,pn) reactions Original code was written in FORTRAN by Leonid Chulkov.
+Event generator for (p,2p) and (p,pn) quasi-free scattering reactions in direct and inverse kinematics.
+Original code was written in FORTRAN by Leonid Chulkov.
-Kinematics generator for QFS reactions in direct and inverse kinematics:
+The code can be used to generate kinematics for the following QFS reactions:

  A(p,2p)B, A(p,pn)B, A(n,np)B

-Use --direct-kinematics, otherwise inverse kinematics will be used by default.
+where A and B=(A-1) are the initial and final-state nucleus.

 In inverse kinematics the program simulates quasi-elastic scattering of a target proton "i" (being at rest) on a cluster/nucleon "a" bound in the projectile nucleus A